openvinotoolkit/model_server/docs/llm/reference.md

 }
 ```

 Above node configuration should be used as a template since user is not expected to change most of it's content.
-Fields that can be safely changed are:
- - `name`
- - `input_stream: "HTTP_REQUEST_PAYLOAD:input"` - in case you want to change input name
- - `output_stream: "HTTP_RESPONSE_PAYLOAD:output"` - in case you want to change input name
-- `node_options`

-From this options only `node_options` really requires user attention as they specify LLM engine parameters.
-The rest of them can remain unchanged.
+Actually only `node_options` requires user attention as it specifies LLM engine parameters.
+The rest of the configuration can remain unchanged.

 The calculator supports the following `node_options` for tuning the pipeline configuration:
 -    `required string models_path` - location of the model directory (can be relative);